Iron486/NLP_emotions_classifier/README.md

 - [Sentiment_prediction.ipynb](https://github.com/Iron486/NLP_emotions_classifier/blob/main/Sentiment_prediction.ipynb) is a class prediction notebook based on a single sentence that the user gives as input.

 In all the notebooks used for training, I used on top of the layer a fully connected neural network with 6 neurons as output layer and a variable number of neurons, dropout and hidden layers.

+I used the Google Colab GPU to train all the models except for the BERT with stopwords and lemmatizer, in which I used my [local GPU](https://github.com/Iron486/Iron486/blob/main/local_GPU.ipynb).

 ### PREPROCESSING